maquadir/unitapp/README.md

 # unitapp
 This is an Android Application written in Kotlin to display a collection of properties loaded from a JSON url.
+Display a Detail Screen with Property id when a property is clicked.

 # Installation
 Clone the repo and install the dependencies.